nanobox-io/nanobox-docs/source/providers/create/index.html.md

 {
   "id": "do",
   "name": "Digital Ocean",
-  "server_nickname": "Droplet",
+  "server_nick_name": "Droplet",
   "default_region": "sfo1",
   "default_size": "512mb",
+  "default_plan": "standard",
   "can_reboot": true,
   "can_rename": true,
   "credential_fields": [
-    "access_token"
-  ]
+    { "key": "access_token", "label": "Access Token" }
+  ],
+  "instructions": "<a href='//cloud.digitalocean.com/settings/api/tokens' target='_blank'>Create a Personal Access Token</a> in your Digital Ocean Account that has read/write access, then add the token here or view the <a href='//www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2#how-to-generate-a-personal-access-token' target='_blank'>full guide</a>"
 }
 ```

 #### Catalog
 The `/catalog` route is used to provide nanobox with a catalog of server sizes and options, within the available geographic regions.

 ###### Path:
 `/catalog`